 10) Do You Have a Down Payment?

-If you have bad credit you may have to come up with a minimum of 10% down or more of the purchase price of the vehicle.
-Read more about the pros and cons of having a down payment for a new car in my section on
+If you have bad credit, you may have to come up with a minimum of 10% down or more of the vehicle’s purchase price.

-11) Will Your Family Grow or Driving Situation Change?
+11) Will Your Family Grow?

 It’s easy to get overwhelmed with the shiny new sports car sitting on the showroom floor.
-The car salesman then proceeds to show you how easy it is to buy it and you think to yourself how good you’ll look driving it.
-But wait you came in for a four door sedan.
+The car salesman then proceeds to show you how easy it is to buy it, and you think to yourself how good you’ll look driving it.
+But wait, you came in for a four-door sedan.

-Ask any mom lifting an infant into or out of a car seat from the backseat of a 2 door vehicle and I can promise you they’ll tell you it’s a major chore.
+Ask any mom lifting an infant into or out of a car seat from the backseat of a 2 door vehicle, and I can promise you they’ll tell you it’s a major chore.

 I don’t think I need to say anything more about this subject.

 I somewhat repeated this question because of its importance.
-Over my career I’ve witnessed people by the wrong car for their family time and time again.
+Over my career, I’ve witnessed people by the wrong car for their family time and time again.
 Once you buy a car, even if it’s not right, you will not be in a good position if you have to return or trade the vehicle.

 Take the time to do your research upfront and buy the right car the first time.
-Take this question seriously, give it a little thought and don’t buy a car that’s too big or small for your family!
+Take this question seriously, give it a little thought, and don’t buy a car that’s too big or small for your family!